MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 In this case, the following behavior occurs:

-- Rule2 has a status of *Inactive* and is never evaluated against real-time production traffic.
-- Rule1 is evaluated only if a customer in the US makes a purchase.
+-	If a customer in the US makes a purchase, only **Rule1** is evaluated.
-- Rule1 is evaluated only if a customer in the US makes an Xbox purchase.
+-	If a customer in the US makes an Xbox purchase, only **Rule1** is evaluated.
-- Rule3 is evaluated only if a customer outside the US makes an Xbox purchase.
+-	If a customer outside the US makes an Xbox purchase, only **Rule3** is evaluated
-- No rules are evaluated if a customer outside the US makes a non-Xbox purchase.
+-	If a customer outside the US makes a non-Xbox purchase, no rules will be evaluated.
+-	Since **Rule2** has a status of *Inactive*, it is never evaluated.

-If no rules are evaluated, because no conditions match the event, Fraud Protection runs the following.
+If no rules are evaluated, Fraud Protection executes the following clause by default:

+    ```ruleslanguage
     RETURN Approve("NO_RULE_HIT")
+    ```

 For information about how to reorder rules on the **Rules** page, see the [Change the order of a rule](rules.md#change-the-order-of-a-rule) section later in this topic.